English Bridge Union: Magazines

 The Contract Bridge Journal was the "official organ of the English Bridge Union" after World War II, being inaugurated in 1946 under editor Maurice Harrison-Gray.
 It announced its last edition in the December 1955 edition stating that "the firm of Thomas De La Rue & Co.
 Ltd. has acquired the goodwill of the C.B.J. and will sponsor the publication from next month of a new magazine: The British Bridge World edited by Terence Reese" The new magazine characterized itself on its covers as the "Medium of English Bridge Union News" and the "Successor to the Contract Bridge Journal."
 It ceased publication in December 1964.

 No major magazines were published under or for the English Bridge Union banner in 1965.

 The English Bridge Union Quarterly was inaugurated in April 1966 and, in contrast to its predecessors, was the first EBU 'in-house' magazine.

 In turn, the English Bridge Union Quarterly was replaced by English Bridge in August 1984 which is still produced four times a year and distributed free of charge to eligible EBU members; electronic copies are available at the EBU website.
 It is currently edited by Lou Hobhouse.

-75th Anniversary

-On 23 May 2011, the English Bridge Union celebrated its 75th Anniversary.
-It organised a number of events to celebrate the occasion:

-75th Anniversary Mixed Pivot Teams Championships in Brighton at the EBU Brighton Summer Meeting in August.

-Journalists' day in London in September.
-Primary school children will introduce the game they love to journalists over lunch.

-Special match between primary school children and members of the All Party Parliamentary Group for the Development of Bridge will take place at the Houses of Parliament in November.

-75th Anniversary House of Lords v House of Commons bridge match with many bridge-playing parliamentarians from the past taking part in the event.

-75th anniversary edition of the members' magazine.

-Awareness days across England to promote the many benefits of bridge for children and adults, with an opportunity to try the game.

-Club parties and events throughout the year.